What Council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

-– Participation in the Cities for Climate Protection, Sustainability Advantage & Sustainable Procurement Programs
+– Participation in the NSW Sustainability Advantage & Sustainable Choice Programs

-– Subscription to Planet Footprint to monitor Council’s energy and water consumption & carbon emissions
+– Subscription to Azility to monitor Council’s energy and water consumption & carbon emissions

 – Undertaken energy audits & prepared energy management plans for major facilities

-– Installation of over 200kW of solar panels on public buildings including the administration centres, aquatic centres, works depot, waste transfer stations, entertainment centre, art gallery, airport and water supply and wastewater treatment facilities
+– Installed over 400kW of solar panels on public buildings including the administration centre, aquatic centres, works depot, waste transfer stations, entertainment centre, art gallery, airport and water supply and wastewater treatment facilities

-– Implementation of various energy efficiency measures such as LED & T5 lighting retrofits, replacing electric hot water systems with heat pumps, HVAC upgrades, motion sensor lighting & timers, power factor correction
+– Implemented various energy efficiency measures such as LED & T5 lighting retrofits, replacing electric hot water systems with heat pumps, HVAC upgrades, motion sensor lighting & timers, power factor correction

 – Installed a pre-heat solar boosted hot water system, energy efficient lighting, glass partitioning, air curtains & pool blankets at the Manning Aquatic Leisure Centre

-– Undertaken carbon sequestration activities including wetland acquisition & restoration, and major revegetation projects at various Council sites
+– Undertaken carbon sequestration activities including coastal wetland acquisition & restoration, and broad scale revegetation projects on Council land

-– Commenced a LED street lighting retrofit program with around 6,000 street lights retrofitted to date
+– Completed the first stage of a LED street lighting retrofit program with around 6,000 street lights retrofitted to date

 – Undertook a Carbon Emissions Baseline Profile for the MidCoast community in 2018